epfl-dlab/WikiHist.html/README.md

 * 7_uploading_to_IA

 The number in the directory name indicates the step number of the project.

-## Downloading the dataset
-The resulting dataset, along with Wikipedia's full history dump that we processed at the moment is hosted on Internet Archive inside the `enwiki_history_html` collection accessible [here](https://archive.org/details/enwiki_history_html).
-All the 560 Internet Archive items are part of the dataset we are providing.
-To easily download the data from Internet Archive we provided python scripts.
-For more information about the scripts, check the `read.me` file and scripts in the `downloading_the_data_and_supplementary_data` directory.
-Here we describe how the `bulk_download_data.py` can be used to download the revision history of multiple pages in HTML format from the dataset based on their title.

 ### Data format
 The final dataset contains more than 580 million of revision pages from more than 5 800 000 articles.
 Since the full history dump from Wikipedia is divided in 558 XML files and the processing is done for every file, the results are saved into 558 Internet Archive items which can be viewed as directories, every IA item (directory) named as the input XML file.
 In these IA items (directories), the HTML pages are stored in JSON files, and every JSON file contains 1000 pages.
 The IA item (directory) tree structure looks like this: